microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 #### Bone Metastatic Disease Model

-As mentioned in the introduction, simultaneous imaging of bone and vasculature is crucial in a bone metastatic disease model.
+In bone metastatic disease models, simultaneous imaging of bone and vasculature is crucial.
-Since changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, decalcifying the bone tissue is highly unfavorable.
+Since changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, decalcification is generally avoided in these studies.

 To verify the suitability of our microAngioCT approach for imaging intratumoral vasculature in native, non-decalcified bone tissue we used the following murine bone metastatic disease model.
 50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6-week-old CB17SCID male mice as previously described [@doi:10.1158/1541-7786.MCR-18-1220; @doi:10.1038/bonekey.2016.4].